abdollahkahne/vk-auth-library/README.md

 const client=OAuthClient(client_id,client_secret,redirect_uri);
 ```

+note that here the `redirect_uri` should be same as what is used in the client side and also what is defined in App setting.

 then use the created client to get `access_token` and `user_id` and `user` data in the following way: